-Mr John Whiter is chairman of Lloyd's broker, Piiq Risk Partners Ltd (formerly PSE Partners Ltd and before that Ed Broking (London) Ltd).
-He was also chairman of another Lloyd's broker, Ed Broking LLP until November 2019 although he remains chairman of Ed Broking Group Ltd, its parent undertaking.
+Mr John Whiter was chairman of Piiq Risk Partners Ltd (formerly PSE Partners Ltd and before that Ed Broking (London) Ltd), a Lloyd's broker, until his resignation on 31 March 2022.
+Mr Whiter was also chairman of Ed Broking Group Ltd until his resignation on 31 March 2022.